CanRanBan/PlayniteExtensionFork-DuplicateHider/README.md

 The example above used `{Name} [{Installed}{ on 'Source}{, ROM: 'ImageNameNoExt}]` as the display string.

-### UI Intgration
+### UI Integration

 ![Icon Stack](https://i.ibb.co/NjxdSZC/grafik.png "Icon Stack")

-This extension provides a custom UI element that can be intgrated by theme creators.
+This extension provides a custom UI element that can be integrated by theme creators.
 To use it, the Theme you are using needs to support it and the _UI Integration_ option must be enabled.
-Available starting with Planite 9.
+Available starting with Playnite 9.

-The custom UI element consists of a stack of icons associated with the copys of a game.
+The custom UI element consists of a stack of icons associated with the copies of a game.
 Clicking on an icon will select this version of the game, double clicking launches it.
 Slightly grayed out icons indicate that a copy is not installed.
-An expample is shown above.
+An example is shown above.

 - _UI Intgration_: Enable UI integration for Themes that support it.
 - _Enable Theme Icons_: Themes can provide their own icons for the different game libraries, like Steam, GOG and so on.
 If this option is enabled, those will be used if available.